MuhammadMukhlis220/pytorch/nlp-name-entity-recognition/README.md

-# Name Entity Recognition using PyTorch
+# Name Entity Recognition using PyTorch (CPU Mode)
 ---

 __Just simple example for NER using pytorch__